YanSchw/tiny-components/README.md

 ```HTML
 <my-hello-world-component sometextvalue="Hello!"></my-hello-world-component>
 ```
-Attributes you define in the HTML are available as Attributes in the JavaScript object.
+Attributes you define in the HTML are available as Attributes in the JavaScript **state**.

 **'Hello!'** now appears in the Component's place.